naja-js/naja/docs/events.md

 - `snippet: Element`, the snippet element,
 - `content: string`, the new content from response payload,
 - `fromCache: boolean`, a flag telling whether the snippet is being updated from cache after user navigation through history, or as a result of a request to the server,
-- `operation: (snippet: Element, content: string) => void`, the operation that has been done with the snippet and its new content,
+- `operation: SnippetUpdateOperation`, the operation that will be done with the snippet and its new content,
 - `options: Object`.

 ?> The `pendingUpdate` event has been added in Naja 3.0.0.